-In 2022 alone, L'Oréal conducted 1,145 social audits.
-Since 2006, more than 16,074 social audits have been conducted across the globe.
+In 2023 alone, L'Oréal conducted 1,242 social audits.

 Since 2002, our buyers have been implementing our responsible sourcing policy known as the 'L'Oréal Buy & Care' programme.
-Buyers assess and select strategic suppliers, taking into account CSR performance alongside quality, supply chain and services, innovation and competitiveness.
+Buyers assess and select, taking into account CSR performance alongside quality, service level, innovation, sustainability and competitiveness.
 'Strategic' suppliers are suppliers whose added value is significant for the Group by contributing to L'Oréal's strategy through their weight, innovations, shared goals and geographical representation.
 In the future, this approach will cover 80% of the Group's direct purchases by value.